Setting Up the SAML Web Browser SSO Feature

 • Provide a domain name and description.

-Note: the domain name is part of the path for the Service Provider metadata file Policy Manager generates when the wizard is finished.
-Also, the first letter of the domain name is used by Community Manager as the default for the login button.
+Note: The domain name is part of the path for the Service Provider metadata file Policy Manager generates when the wizard is finished.
+Also, the first letter of the domain name is used by Community Manager as the default for the login.
 So, for example, if your IdP is PingFederate and your domain name is PingFederate domain, users will see a button labeled P at login.

 Select SAML Identity Provider Configuration Method